-In this manner, the DISA Strategic Plan supports and is aligned to the DoD Strategic Management Plan, the DoD IE Strategic Plan, the DoD ITESR and the DoD CIO Campaign Plan.
+CC/S/A Strategic Plans should support and be aligned to the DoD SMP, the DoD IE Strategic Plan, the DoD ITESR, and the DoD CIO Campaign Plan.

-The DESMF in turn, provides a framework and common structure to enable the delivery of services to accomplish the mission of the Department.
+The DESMF in turn, provides a framework and common structure to enable the delivery and support of services to accomplish the mission of the Department.